-I am a Lecturer in Macroeconomics, within the Economics and Finance Subject Group, at Portsmouth Business School.
-I have over eight years’ experience lecturing and tutoring economics and related modules across the undergraduate and postgraduate curriculum.
-My research focuses on the changes in financial and macroeconomic relationships under alternative market conditions, especially crisis episodes.
+I am a Senior Lecturer in Macroeconomics and I serve as the Economics and Finance Departmental Director for Postgradaute Research at Portsmouth Business School.
+I also hold the role of PhD Programme Lead for the Centre for Innovative and Sustainable Finance.
+I have over a decade of experience teaching economics and related modules, across the undergraduate and postgraduate curricula.
+My main research focuses on how economic and financial relationships change under alternative market conditions, especially in the wake of shocks.

 - PhD Economics | University of Keele

 - PGCert Higher Education Teaching | University of Keele

 - MPhil Agricultural Economics | University of the West Indies